Liza Lim: Early life and education

-Liza Lim was born in Perth, Western Australia, to Chinese parents.
-They were doctors who during her early years spent long periods working and studying in Brunei, and she was sent to boarding school.
+Liza Lim 林瑞玲 was born in Perth, Western Australia, to Chinese parents.
+They were doctors who during her early years spent time working and studying in Brunei, and she was sent to boarding school.
 At the age of 11, she was encouraged by her teachers at Presbyterian Ladies' College, Melbourne to turn from piano and violin to composition.
-She has said that she "owes everything to them".
-Lim earned her Doctor of Philosophy from the University of Queensland, her Master of Music from the University of Melbourne (1996), and her Bachelor of Arts from the Victorian College of the Arts (1986).
-She has studied composition in Melbourne with Richard David Hames, Riccardo Formosa, and in Amsterdam with Ton de Leeuw.
+Lim earned her PhD from the University of Queensland, her Master of Music from the University of Melbourne (1996), and her Bachelor of Arts from the Victorian College of the Arts (1986).
+She studied composition in Melbourne with Richard David Hames and Riccardo Formosa and in Amsterdam with Ton de Leeuw.

 Career

-Lim has been a guest lecturer at the Darmstadt Summer School, the University of California, San Diego, Cornell University, Getty Research Institute, major Australian universities and at the IRCAM Agora Festival.
+Lim has been a guest lecturer at the Darmstadt Summer School, the University of California, San Diego, Cornell University, Getty Research Institute, and the IRCAM Agora Festival.
 She was a lecturer of composition at Melbourne University in 1991.
 Lim was the guest curator for the twilight concert series of the 2006 Adelaide Festival of Arts.